Livewatch-Monitoring/livewatch-javascript-client/README.md

 npm link
 ```

-Finally, switch to the directory you want to use your livewatch_api from, and run:
+Finally, switch to the directory you want to use your @livewatch-monitoring/livewatch-api from, and run:

 ```shell
 npm link /path/to/<JAVASCRIPT_CLIENT_DIR>
 ```

-You should now be able to `require('livewatch_api')` in javascript files from the directory you ran the last command above from.
+You should now be able to `require('@livewatch-monitoring/livewatch-api')` in javascript files from the directory you ran the last command above from.

 ### git